isala404/rancher-logging-pipeline-plumber/README.md

 - Visit [localhost:9090/create](http://localhost:9090/create)
 - Name the test
-- Select the target pod and tartget flow
+- Select the target pod and target flow
-- Enter log messages that's needed to be tested
+- Enter log messages that are needed to be tested
-   - UI will pre fill last 10 log messages from the selected pod
+   - UI will pre-fill last 10 log messages from the selected pod
 - Press create

 ### Check Results

-- From [localhost:9090](http://localhost:9090) select the Flow Test that's need to be inspcted
+- From [localhost:9090](http://localhost:9090) select the Flow Test that needs to be inspected
-- Then UI will show filters and match statements which pass atleast one log message though to the [output](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/output/)
+- Then UI will show filters and match statements which pass at least one log message through to the [output](https://banzaicloud.com/docs/one-eye/logging-operator/configuration/output/)

 ## Development